lexik/LexikJWTAuthenticationBundle/README.md

 Usage
 -----

-First of all, you need to authenticate the user using its credentials through form login or http basic.
+First of all, you need to authenticate the user using its credentials through form login.
 Set the `lexik_jwt_authentication.handler.authentication_success` service as success handler, which will generate the JWT token and send it as the body of a JsonResponse.

 Store the token in your client application (using cookie, localstorage or whatever - the token is encrypted).